A guide to making your travel dreams a beautiful reality

 Flights

-Ryan used United miles and, with taxes, cost it $120.04
+Ryan used United miles and, with taxes, it cost $120.04

 Joelle purchased her ticket